 Sorghum is a drought and heat resistant member of the grain family, making it an easy plant in warmer regions.
 Even if you don't enjoy a bowl of cooked sorghum (and you really should try it), the seeds make excellent food for local birds and wildlife (and backyard chickens).
 If you’ve ever bought a bag of wild bird seed, the larger, dark brown seeds are sorghum.
 Sorghum is used predominantly in the South to make syrup, but it is the world’s fifth largest cereal crop.
 Sorghum’s high sugar content makes it useful in making biofuels, alcoholic beverages, and flour.
 It can even be popped like popcorn or added to soups and stews, the way you would use barley.
 Sorghum is an ancient grain, having been domesticated some 8,000 years ago, and it is gluten-free.

 Cousins to sugarcane, sorghum is one rugged plant.
 It reproduces by rhizomes and by seeds and it grows and spreads so well that “Johnson grass” (Sorghum halapense) has earned its reputation as a troublesome invasive.
 The same characteristics that make sorghum a potential problem are the very same characteristics that make it a useful landscape addition.
 Some sorghum varieties grow as tall as corn, while others have more of a clumping growth.
 In either case, the wide, flat leaves grow upward and then hang over, staying green all summer.
 The seed clusters are abundant and prolific.
 Sorghum is a short-day plant.
 This means that is needs long nights to begin the flowering process.
-In the Bay Area, most sorghum plan its will die back to clumps in winter and then come back each spring, proving a wealth of seeds for local birds and wildlife (and you!) throughout the summer.
+Most sorghum plan its will die back to clumps in winter and then come back each spring, providing a wealth of seeds for local birds and wildlife (and you!) throughout the summer.

 Nitrogen ‘fixing’ sorghum